UPPMAX/UPPMAX-documentation/docs/cluster_guides/snowy.md

 We have [some limits](../cluster_guides/login_node_restrictions.md) in place that restricts your usage.
 For larger tasks you should use our batch system that pushes your jobs onto other machines within the cluster.

-All access to [Snowy](snowy.md) is done using the batch system Slurm, either as an interactive job or non-interactive batch jobs.
+All access to [Snowy](snowy.md) is done using the batch system Slurm, either as an interactive session or non-interactive batch jobs.

 ## Using the batch system